kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

 #### Custom response { #custom-response }

 If the response needs to be created in a custom way, use the `HttpServerResponseMapper<T>` interface.
-It receives `Context`, the original `HttpServerRequest`, and the controller method result, and returns a ready `HttpServerResponse`:
+It receives the original `HttpServerRequest` and the controller method result, and returns a ready `HttpServerResponse`:

 ===! ":fontawesome-brands-java: `Java`"